-Most operating systems are designed to cache DNS records.
-This is generally a good practice as it allows faster requests to a web site, but if DNS has recently changed, it may be necessary to flush the cache on your computer in order to retrieve the new DNS records.
+Most operating systems are designed to cache DNS records which is generally a good practice as it allows for faster requests to a web site.
+However, if DNS has recently changed, it may be necessary to flush the cache on your computer in order to retrieve the new DNS records.
 What this does is remove the local cache from your system and allow you to grab the most recent cache that your ISP is using.

 - Make sure that you have closed any browser windows that are open, as they'll continue to read from the previous cache that was loaded into memory.
 Then, restart the browser and attempt to view your site.
 Allow a reasonable amount of time (generally a couple of hours), and then you should be able to see your site online.
 If not, it's very likely that your ISP has not updated its DNS cache; it's not possible to get around this without making some hosts file modifications.